Friday, April 21, 2017

 to Lewiston that day.
 There was no mention of a hunting trip in Maine

-prior to TR taking the Narcissus from Lewiston to Portland.
+before TR rode the Narcissus from Lewiston to Portland.
 So, I'm not

 sure where the hunting trip part of the initial story came from?
 Click Here to